sedwin928/open-gsa-redesign/_apidocs/sam-entity-extracts-api.md

 * The user can select ‘Go to System Accounts’ again in the widget from their workspace and enter a new system account password.
 * After setting up the password the user will see a new section for retrieving a system account API Key.
 * The user must enter their password again to retrieve the key.
+* The user must maintain accurate IP addresses in their System Accounts, particularly if they are downloading the Entity Management Sensitive Data Package.

 <p><small><a href="#">Back to top</a></small></p>